All Episodes

 An exorbitant pet tax.

-Start raising tax like cigarette taxes.
+Start raising tax, like cigarette taxes.

-Vet called, she went in for checkup, blood samples, took her home, vet calls.
+She went in for checkup, blood samples, took her home, vet calls.

 You better get her back here quick.